I lost count of how many times alliances and betrayals got the best of me in the riveting tale of Doctor Prisoner.

 After serving time in prison, he began a journey to avenge his mother and the patients who died because of Taekang group’s CEO Lee Jae Jun (Choi Won Young).

 The revenge plan to trap the formidable and utterly wicked villain took a lot of time and meticulous ploy.
-But dark hero Na Yi Je sustained it and achieved redemption and justice, albeit using not so righteous schemes.
+But dark hero Na Yi Je sustained it and achieved redemption and justice, albeit using not-so-righteous schemes.

 Doctor Prisoner Series Musings

 In the waning episode, there was a line from Na Yi Je that summed up the message of the series.
 “Why is it so hard to punish the wicked?”
-Although circling to a simple story, the corruption scenarios presented about how the rich can manipulate everything through money is just saddening.
+Although circling to a simple story, the corruption scenarios presented about how the rich can manipulate everything through money are just saddening.

 Deserving of full marks, although unlikely to initiate a rerun for viewers, Doctor Prisoner deserves a perfect score for its overall picture.